 See main article: Access log

-All signals Envoy receives from employees at your location are listed here.
+All signals Envoy receives from employees at your location are listed here, grouped by employee.
 The Access log does not filter out duplicates or ignored signals and can be considered a "live stream" of employee activity.
 This means that if you turn off geofence signals for attendance, they will still appear in the Access log but will not be used to check anyone in or count towards attendance goals.

 Analytics